 No matter whether you are wealthy or live paycheck to paycheck, you should have a will, powers of attorney for finances and health care, and a living will.
 These documents are especially critical for those who have minor children and those with blended families where both spouses have children from prior marriages or relationships.

-For more than 60 years, Ogle, Rowell & Penland, P.C., has prepared wills, powers of attorney and living wills in Sevierville and the surrounding communities, giving careful consideration to the individual needs and circumstances of each client.
+Since 1952, Ogle, Rowell & Penland, P.C., has prepared wills, powers of attorney and living wills in Sevierville and the surrounding communities, giving careful consideration to the individual needs and circumstances of each client.
 It is our goal to ensure that our neighbors are prepared for anything that may happen later in their lives.

 Why DIY Estate Planning Is A Bad Idea

 When it comes to basic estate planning, there are countless do-it-yourself options available; however, there are several potential problems with DIY estate plans.
 One major problem is that many do not take into account state-specific laws, and if your estate plan does not comply with Tennessee laws, it may not hold up in court when you need it to.
 These kits also do not take into account your unique circumstances and needs.
 One of the most important aspects of the will preparation process is the detailed interview that we conduct with our client.
 With our guidance, you can rest easy knowing you have a will, powers of attorney and a living will which comply with state law and are customized to meet your needs.

 Everyone has different needs when it comes to estate planning.
 Our lawyers will conduct a thorough review of your finances and listen carefully to your goals in order to determine which tools will serve your needs.
 Some tools they will consider include: